hgx100/encoder/README.md

 ## Encoding Algorithm (alg function)

 ### 1. Base64 Encoding
-The input string str is encoded using the base64_encode function.
+The input string is encoded using the base64_encode function.

 ### 2. Insertion of Random Character
 If the length of the encoded string is even, a random character between ASCII values 33 ('!') and 126 ('~') is inserted at the middle position.
 If the length is odd, the random character is inserted at the beginning.